docker/docs/datacenter/dtr/2.2/guides/configure/setup-scanning-dtr.md

 Users with administrator access to DTR can check when the CVE database was last updated from the **Security** tab in the DTR **Settings** pages.

-### Update scanning database - online mode
+### Update CVE database - online mode

 By default Docker Security Scanning checks automatically for updates to the vulnerability database, and downloads them when available.
-If your installation does not have access to the public internet, use the [Offline mode instructions below](TODO).
+If your installation does not have access to the public internet, use the [Offline mode instructions below](#update-cve-database-offline-mode).

 To ensure that DTR can access these updates, make sure that the host can reach `https://dss-cve-updates.docker.com/` on port 443 using https.